Calabozos: Threats and preparedness

 Calabozos is in the South Volcanic Zone, which contains potentially deadly and active volcanoes such as Mount Hudson, Llaima, and Villarrica.
 Villarrica and Llaima together have more than 80 reported episodes of volcanism since 1558, and at least 40 South Volcanic Zone volcanoes have had Holocene-age eruptions.
+After the 2010 Maule earthquake, vertical movement took place along the caldera margins.

 Its remoteness means that Calabozos poses little threat to humans, but if necessary relief efforts could be orchestrated.
 The Volcanic Disaster Assistance Program (VDAP) formed in response to the famous eruption of Nevado del Ruiz in Colombia and saved lives following the 1991 eruption of Mount Hudson in Chile by organizing evacuations.
 The team's stated aim is to "reduce eruption-caused fatalities and economic losses in developing countries".
 Made up of various USGS offices such as the Cascades Volcano Observatory (CVO), responsible for monitoring Mount St. Helens, the team has equipment to monitor any volcano, allowing the timely prediction of volcanic eruptions and the evacuation of nearby homes.